Adamduehansen/adh-blog/posts/working-with-tests-in-javascript.md

 // ...
 ```
-but that feels kinda awkward to me because I still have no idea of where the `person` variable comes from.
+This ensures that the age property of the `person` variable always have the value of 30.
+This feels kinda awkward to me though, because I still have no idea of where the `person` variable comes from.

 Thirdly, if the test case contains many tests one may have to scroll up and down in the file, causing the reader to switch context, forgetting the task at hand, and perhaps getting lost in the file.